Berrimah is now widely recognised as the geographical centre of the greater Darwin area.

 Around Darwin Corporate Park

-- The Zone – Retail mix of Chemist Warehouse, JB HiFi, PetStock and Subway (Zone 2 Currently under Development)
+- The Zone – Retail mix of Chemist Warehouse, JB HiFi, PetStock, Subway and Medical Clinic (Zone 2 currently under development)

 - Harvey Norman Furniture, Electrical and Computers